-Such color sensors could be used in displays, LEDs and other devices to generate true colors.
-Their fabrication involves the use of special nanoplasmonic structures.
-These structures filter the incident light, allowing only precisely defined regions of the color spectrum to reach the detector surface.
+Such color sensors could help to generate true colors in displays, LEDs, and other devices.
+Their creation necessitates the use of specialized nanoplasmonic structures.
+These structures filter the incident light, allowing only specific regions of the color spectrum to reach the detector surface.

 Controlling the angle of incidence is critical to properly operating the color filters.
 Traditional sensors include macroscopic elements to improve filter accuracy and avoid false colors by masking the light from undesirable angles.
 Still, these extra elements significantly increase the component’s build size.